cbrilliant20/Compass/README.md

 # Overview

-Compass is a travel planning app built with React, Ruby, Rails and MongoDB.
+Compass is a travel planning app built with React, Ruby, Rails and PostgreSQL.
 Users can create, update and delete account specific trips and iteneraries.

 # Features